CSC-550-list/deliverables/Deliverables/Deliverable 1.md

     Meet and greet for team members

-    Reviewing the project and deliverable #1 requirements
+    Review the project and deliverable #1 requirements

-    Creating the Github Page, folders, and distribution of the link
+    Create the Github Page, folders, and distribute link

 ### 7) Appendices